Skip to main content

 Visitor Facilities And Travel

 The reserve is accessed from the city of Camagüey, the provincial capital and one of Cuba's largest cities, which offers extensive accommodation and tourist services.
-Roads through the Camagüey interior provide access to the reserve area.
+Roads through the northern Camagüey interior provide access to the Sierra de Cubitas.
 All visits to the reserve require permits and guided accompaniment from Cuba's CNAP or licensed local guides.
 The reserve is not a major tourist destination and sees relatively limited visitation, primarily from Cuban scientific researchers and specialist international nature tourists.
-Combined itineraries with other Camagüey attractions are possible.
+Tour operators in Camagüey can arrange combined itineraries to the reserve.

 Conservation And Sustainability